UNSW-ZZSC9020/project/report/ZZSC9020_Template_GroupG.md

 # Literature Review

+      project plan litterature review on Machine Learning models (change them as you see fit) For machine learning methods, LSTMs can be used effectively in energy demand forecasting, as demonstrated by the research conducted by Abumohsen, Owda, and Owda (Abumohsen, Owda, & Owda, 2023).
+Their study, which compares LSTM networks with other deep learning models like Gated Recurrent Unit (“GRU”) and traditional Recurrent Neural Network’s (“RNNs”), highlights the potential of these techniques in capturing the complex temporal dependencies of energy consumption data.
+This research high lights the importance of hyperparameter tuning and model optimisation in improving forecasting accuracy, which will play an important role in the success of our project.
+This study validates the effectiveness of LSTM networks in predicting energy demand and suggests that with the right model configuration and parameter settings, LSTMs can significantly aid electricity suppliers and regulators in operational planning, cost reduction, and grid stability.

+      Ref: 4.
+Abumohsen, M.; Owda, A.Y.; Owda, M. Electrical Load Forecasting Using LSTM, GRU, and RNN Algorithms.
+Energies 2023, 16, 2283. https://doi.org/10.3390/en16052283

+Exploring LSTM further, the study by Daniel L. Marino, Kasun Amarasinghe, and Milos Manic delves into the application of Long Short-Term Memory (LSTM) networks for building energy load forecasting.
+This research, conducted at Virginia Commonwealth University, evaluates two LSTM configurations: the conventional model and a novel Sequence to Sequence (S2S) architecture, tested against residential electricity consumption data.
+The findings reveal that the standard LSTM is effective for hourly data but falls short with minute-by-minute analysis.
+Conversely, the S2S model excels in both scenarios, showcasing its potential for improving energy management in smart grid environments.
+The comparative success against other deep learning methods underscores the significance of this approach.

+      Ref: K. Amarasinghe, D. L. Marino and M. Manic, "Deep neural networks for energy load forecasting," 2017 IEEE 26th International Symposium on Industrial Electronics (ISIE), Edinburgh, UK, 2017, pp. 1483-1488, doi: 10.1109/ISIE.2017.8001465. keywords: {Load forecasting;Machine learning;Buildings;Artificial neural networks;Computer architecture;Forecasting;Deep Learning;Deep Neural Networks;Convolutional Neural Networks;Building Energy;Energy;Artificial Neural Networks},

 For the purpose of analysis our dataset, we have ultilised CNN and LSTM technique for analysis electricty demand.
 _Here are a few references that can be useful: [@Xie2018] and [@Lafaye2013].
 See also https://bookdown.org/yihui/rmarkdown-cookbook/.
 In order to incorporate your own references in this report, we strongly advise you use BibTeX.
 Your references then needs to be recorded in the file `references.bib`._